West Side Capital finds resilience amid financial stress

 Australians are responding to the tough financial environment by spending less – the report found one in three Australians had cancelled streaming subscriptions and gym memberships.

-AMP Bank group executive Sean O’Malley (pictured above right) said the financial insecurity uncovered by the report was not surprising given cost of living pressures and housing unaffordability challenges being faced.
+AMP Bank group executive Sean O’Malley (pictured below) said the financial insecurity uncovered by the report was not surprising given cost of living pressures and housing unaffordability challenges being faced.

 “And while the research tells us that most are meeting their mortgage repayments, we know that savings rates are down and many are cutting back expenditure on household basics such as groceries, and other more discretionary items such as streaming services and holidays,” O’Malley said.